PaycheckCalculatorOnline logo

 What Are Pre-Tax Deductions?

-Pre-tax deductions are amounts subtracted from your gross pay before federal (and usually state) income taxes are calculated.
-By reducing your taxable wages, pre-tax deductions lower your tax liability — meaning you effectively pay less in taxes while using that money for benefits you'd purchase anyway.
+Pre-tax deductions are amounts subtracted from your gross pay before federal and state income taxes are calculated.
+By reducing your taxable wages, they lower your tax liability — meaning you effectively pay less in taxes while still funding benefits you'd buy anyway.
+It's one of the most underused wealth-building mechanisms available to regular employees.

-FICA exception: Pre-tax deductions from W-2 employment do NOT reduce Social Security or Medicare taxes (except for Section 125 plans like HSA and FSA).
-Social Security and Medicare are always calculated on full gross wages.
+**The FICA exception workers always miss:** Most pre-tax deductions from W-2 employment do NOT reduce Social Security or Medicare taxes (except for Section 125 plans like HSA and FSA contributions).
+Social Security and Medicare are always calculated on full gross wages — regardless of your 401(k) contribution.

 401(k) Traditional Contributions — 2026 Limits

 The traditional 401(k) is the most widely used pre-tax retirement benefit in the United States.
-Contributions reduce your federal taxable income dollar-for-dollar.
+Contributions reduce your federal taxable income dollar-for-dollar, and they're deducted before federal withholding is applied — so you see the tax savings immediately in each paycheck, not as a lump refund at filing.

 Contribution Type2026 LimitChange from 2025